brain-modelling-group/BMG/content/authors/sanzleon/_index.md

 ### Active projects:
 - Development of `neural flows` toolbox
 - Discovering neural mechanisms of ADHD and OCD
-- Effect of heterogeneous transmission delays in the formation of large-scale brainwaves (Honours)
+- Charactersing the effect of distributed delays in the formation of large-scale brainwaves (Honours)